12Mosch/Cognify/docs/CLICKABLE_APP_TITLE_NAVIGATION.md

 ## Usage

-Users can click the "Flashcard App" title in the header from any view to:
+Users can click the "Cognify" title in the header from any view to:
 - Return to the main dashboard
 - Exit study sessions
 - Close deck management views